tolgaonbay/tolgaonbay.github.io/about/index.md

 mostly blog posts will be about things to code.

 I love cycling, swimming, running, reading and lately writing, but mostly coding.
-Oh, I have a wonderful wife and a cute little baby girl.
+Oh, I have a wonderful wife and two little baby girls.